sharikul/Query.php/help/support.md

 ## _Query.php requires the PDO module to be installed._

-**Cause:** The copy of PHP that you're running doesn't have the PDO module pre-installed, which is the epitome of Query.php.
+**Cause:** The copy of PHP that you're running doesn't have the PDO module pre-installed.

 **Fix:** Provided that the version of PHP that you're running is at least **5.1.0**, follow the instructions [here](http://php.net/manual/en/pdo.installation.php) to install the PDO module.
 Alternatively, do get into contact with your web-host who should complete this process for you.